 Elkhan Shahinoglu: The situation in the Middle East is tense and Turkey will not increase tensions even more.
 Turkey is known to have just restored its diplomatic relations after the scandal over attack on a humanitarian convoy.
 I do not think that Turkey will break its diplomatic relations with Israel.

-Zardusht Alizade: I think this decision of Trump is not a reason for Turkey to break its relations with Israel.
+Zardusht Alizadeh: I think this decision of Trump is not a reason for Turkey to break its relations with Israel.
 Trump has adopted the decision and did his part of the job.
 Erdogan has condemned the decision seriously and questioned U.S. role of the mediator.
 I think it is enough.
 Further escalation of tensions and breach of relations with Israel is senseless.

 Interviewed by Anar Huseinov